Vincent of Lerins

 - What is the most surprising or counterintuitive thing about Vincent of Lerins?

-- The most surprising aspect of Vincent of Lerins is that despite his opposition to Augustine's views, his principles were later used to support the development of doctrine in ways he might not have anticipated.
-His emphasis on tradition ironically became a tool for justifying doctrinal evolution.
+- The most surprising aspect of Vincent of Lerins is that despite his opposition to Augustine's views, his principles have been used by both sides of theological debates throughout history.
+His emphasis on tradition has been invoked by various Christian groups to support differing interpretations of doctrine.